zchyde/brooklinebooksmith.com/_drafts/this-week-in-books-mysterious-french-author-turns-down-literary-award.md

 &nbsp;

 > Born in 1984, Joseph Andras lives in Normandy.
 He regularly stays abroad.

+A summary of Andras's novel, "De nos fr&egrave;res bless&eacute;s":

+> Algiers, 1956.
+Young Communist anticolonial workers rallied to the FLN (National Liberation Front), Fernand Yveton filed in its plant a bomb that never exploded.
+For this victimless symbolic act, he is executed on 11 February 1957 and will remain in history as the only European guillotined during the war in Algeria.
+This novel of burning admiration, stretched by the need for justice and stinging like a death sentence, paid tribute to him.

 "De nos fr&egrave;res bless&eacute;s" in not yet available in English.